wathiede/py-jellyfin-metadata-generator/formula1/README.md

 - `fp3`: basically the same as `fp1`
 - `quali`: The string that identify that your video is a qualification session.
   E.g.: `Formula 1 - s2023e20 - Sao Paulo Grand Prix - qualification 2160p50.mp4`
+- `sprint_quali`: The string that identify that your video is a sprint qualification session.
+In the 2024 season it was called "Sprint shootout".
+  E.g.: `Formula 1 - s2023e20 - Sao Paulo Grand Prix - SprintQuali 2160p50.mp4`
 - `sprint`: The string that identify that your video is a sprint race.
   E.g.: `Formula 1 - s2023e20 - Sao Paulo Grand Prix - Sprint 2160p50.mp4`
 - `metadata_extension`: The metadata file extension, default `.nfo`